baiyies/PowerOneLiner/README.md

 # PowerOneLiner
 [中文][url-doczh]

-PowerShell one-liner reverse shell generator.
+PowerShell one-liner remote shellcode generator.
 Utilizes PowerShell to remotely fetch shellcode and loads it into memory after decryption with RC4.
 Supports both 32-bit and 64-bit shellcode.

 # Use case
 Loading your own shellcode in a non-persistent manner without writing to disk.